Estimated reading time: 10 minutes

 An example would be buying a turkey after Christmas for Easter while they are on sale or reduced in price.

-You can freeze your whole chicken, turkey, and ham for months in the freezer.
+You can freeze your whole chicken, turkey, and ham in the freezer for months.

 That would be a huge grocery savings.